-If like many runners, you warm up quickly, it’s possible that you’ve been put off running jackets in the past, having had an unpleasant ‘boil-in-the-bag' experience.
+And if, like many runners, you warm up quickly, it’s possible that you’ve been put off running jackets in the past, having had the unpleasant ‘boil-in-the-bag' experience.

 Or perhaps you like the idea of a running jacket that packs into a pocket but you’re not convinced by how much difference it would make.